capfredf/talks/llvm-dev-23/script.md

 Next, we go through the chain and import every declaration defined from the main context into current context, from `foo` to `flight`.

+[missing showing completion result after foo]

 [Slide New Context]

-The other problem is by default, Clang can't do code completion in a top level expression, since in a regular c++ file, expression statements are not allowed to appear at a top level.
+The other problem is by default, Clang is unable to do code completion in a top level expression, since in a regular c++ file, expression statements are not allowed to appear at a top level.
 But top level expressions are bread and butter in repl.